yanggangthu/BooleanDOI/README.md

 A sample output looks like
 >>>defaultdict(<type 'int'>, {(('~n5n',), True): 195, (('n4n',), False): 301, (('n3n', 'n5n'), False): 4})

-It means that ['~n5n'], ['n4n'], ['n3n','n5n'] are the solutions found, they are incompatible, compatible and compatible solution respectively, and they have been found 195, 301 and 4 times during the 500 iterations.
+It means that ['~n5n'], ['n4n'], ['n3n','n5n'] are the solutions found, they are incompatible, compatible and compatible solution respectively, and they have been found 195, 301 and 4 times respectively during the 500 iterations.

 # V)	COPYRIGHT